 Ceiling Fan Direction in Summer and Winter

-Time Required: 2-4 hours
+Time Required: Under 2 hours

 Most fans are built for year-round use, and taking advantage of this can help homeowners improve their energy savings.
 According to estimates by the U.S. Department of Energy, correctly using a ceiling fan can save on both cooling and heating costs.
 When used in conjunction with air conditioning in summer, you can raise the thermostat 4 degrees with no loss of comfort and recoup up to 30 percent on your energy bills; in winter, you can expect to cut costs by up to 15 percent.

-The counterclockwise rotation is typically set by pushing the directional switch on the side of the motor housing down, but you may need to check your fan's instruction manual to confirm.
-If you are unsure if your fan is turning the correct direction, stand directly under the fan and look up: if the fan is moving counterclockwise and you feel a rush of air, it's in the correct setting for summer.
+The counterclockwise rotation is typically set by pushing the direction switch on the side of the motor housing down.
+Check your fan's instruction manual to confirm.
+If you are unsure if your fan is turning the correct direction, stand directly under the fan and look up.
+If the fan is moving counterclockwise and you feel a rush of air, it's in the correct setting for summer.

 If you don’t feel much air movement, it’s possible that the fan is spinning in the wrong direction.
-Turn off the fan and wait for it to completely stop rotating, then switch the fan rotation by flipping the direction switch.
-If there is still no air movement when you turn the fan back on, or it is very weak, your fan may have a failing motor or the pitch of the blades may be too flat.
+Turn off the fan and wait for it to completely stop, then switch the fan rotation by flipping the direction switch.
+If there is still no air movement when you turn the fan back on, or it is very weak, your fan may have a failing motor or the pitch of the ceiling fan blades may be too flat.
 Consider upgrading to a newer ceiling fan.

-Ceiling fan rotation in winter should be clockwise and the fan should run at the lowest speed.
+Ceiling fan direction in the winter should be clockwise, and the fan should run at the lowest speed.
 This pulls cool air up toward the ceiling, which in turn displaces the warm air that rises and collects near the ceiling.

-There are a few exceptions and modifications to the ceiling fan summer and winter rules that you can use to control the air flow in your home.
+There are a few exceptions and modifications to the ceiling fan summer and winter rules that you can use to control the airflow in your home.

-Dining Rooms.
-To keep the fan from cooling your food too quickly, set it to turn clockwise at a medium or low speed.
+Dining rooms: To keep the fan from cooling your food too quickly, set it to turn clockwise at a medium or low speed.
 There will still be air circulation to cool you, but it won’t be as intense.
 The same can be said if you are working on paperwork at the table or perhaps playing cards.
 A fan set to medium and turning clockwise will keep things from blowing everywhere.

-Outdoor Pest Control.
-An outdoor ceiling fan on a porch or covered patio will follow many of the same rules as above for cooling or ventilation.
+Outdoor: An outdoor ceiling fan on a porch or covered patio will follow many of the same rules as above for cooling or ventilation.
 You can also use it on summer evenings to help with insect control.
 Turn the fan on and have it rotate counterclockwise at high speed.
 The force of the air will help to keep mosquitos and other flying insects away.